stefanspringer1/SwiftXML/README.md

 }
 ```

-`document.elements("table")` gives an iteration over all `<table>` elements anywhere in your document.
+`document.elements("table")` returns a lazy sequence over all `<table>` elements anywhere in your document.
 This iteration over the elements of a document by name does not have to search for those elements, elements in a document (and attributes as far as they are registered) can be directly accessed by their names.
 The order of such an iteration is the order by which the item has been added to the document for a specfic name, so according items that are added during the iteration will be part of the iteration.

 To then iterate through the rows of a table: